Cold is a common infection in Nigeria, especially during harmattan.

 Not all drugs are safe to use during pregnancy.
 As a result of this, you must consult your doctor before taking any medication as a pregnant woman.

-Nevertheless, we have compiled these home-based remedies to help you tackle common cold without visiting the hospital:
+Nevertheless, we have compiled these home-based remedies to help you tackle the common cold without visiting the hospital:

 Actually, your body may be stressed out and in need of rest.
 This may be why your immune system cannot fight the cold.